In FogStone Isle, students design their own virtual worlds through highly engaging and challenging math games.

-FogStone Isle supports late elementary and middle school students in gaining conceptual understanding with students regularly commenting, “I forgot I was doing math!“
+FogStone Isle supports 4th through 8th grade students in gaining conceptual understanding with students regularly commenting, “I forgot I was doing math!“

 I liked using FogStone Isle as part of my math curriculum because students were so engaged and they really had a better understanding conceptually of adding, multiplying and dividing with fractions after consistent usage.
 I have worked for 11 years in 6th grade in Title I schools.
 By using Fog Stone Isle consistently, I noticed all ability ranges thrived in our fractions unit.
 This was a first for me!